Accessing a Deceased Person's Financial Accounts

 Once the decedent’s property is collected, it is distributed by the personal representative to the successor(s) according to the decedent’s written will, or if the decedent had no will according to Montana’s law of intestacy (dying without a will).

-Additional examples of property distributed outside the probate process include: property held in trust; life insurance payable to a named beneficiary other than the estate; assets in a pension plan; POD Beneficiary designations; and transfer on death (TOD) registrations on securities and securities accounts.
+Additional examples of property distributed outside the probate process include: property held in trust; life insurance payable to a named beneficiary other than the estate; assets in a pension plan; Signed Account Agreements that have default POD designations; POD beneficiary designations; and transfer on death (TOD) registrations on securities and securities accounts.
 These properties pass to the successors designated in the contracts.

 After the affidavit, successor’s proof of identification, and the decedent’s certified death certificate are presented, the financial institution can disburse the funds to the affiant (successor).
 Some financial institutions may ask the successor to sign an indemnity agreement.
 This agreement releases the financial institution from any liability pertaining to the release of funds to the affiant.